Frequently Asked Questions

 Why is the PEDI-CAT on a 20-80 scale metric instead of a 0-100 scale?

 This was done to allow new items to be calibrated and added to enlarge the item bank and improve the psychometric properties of the assessment.
 This work is not yet complete.

 Yes, score reports can be printed from either the Windows or iPad versions.
 A print option is available on the score report screen.
 Score reports can also be exported to Microsoft Excel.
 Detailed instructions are in the PEDI-CAT Manual and videos on this website for exporting score reports.

-Is it possible to save a case and return to fill out new information on separate occasions when administering/scoring the PEDI-CAT?
+Is it possible to save a case and return to fill out new information when administering/scoring the PEDI-CAT?

 Yes, the online version of PEDI-CAT allows the user to save the unfinished assessment